-To strengthen the College's SLO assessment structure and processes, the LAC created a program-level assessment module in the College's assessment management system, TracDat, in Spring 2017 (AIP1.7).
-This module complements the course-level assessment cycles.
-The LAC has made several presentations at AAAG and Academic Senate on program assessment in order to improve understanding and increase participation in outcomes assessment practices (AIP1.8; AIP1.9; AIP1.10; AIP1.11; AIP1.12).
+To strengthen the College's student learning outcomes (SLO) assessment structure and processes, the LAC created a program-level assessment module in the College's assessment management system, TracDat, in Spring 2017 (AIP1.7).
+This module complements the courselevel assessment cycles.
+The LAC has made several presentations at the Academic Affairs Advisory Group (AAAG) and Academic Senate on program assessment in order to improve understanding and increase participation in outcomes assessment practices (AIP1.8; AIP1.9; AIP1.10; AIP1.11; AIP1.12).

-In addition, the LAC has created a professional development program for faculty to access inperson and asynchronous training sessions with one-to-one support from the PRIE Office and/or web-based resources (AIP1.13, AIP1.14, AIP1.15).
-LAC develops and presents workshops during Fall and Spring Flex Days as opportunities for professional growth related to the development of learning outcomes and objectives and best practices for evaluation of those outcomes at the course and program levels (AIP1.16; AIP1.17).
-As a result, the LAC identified over 40 degree and certificate programs for PLO assessment.
+In addition, the LAC has created a professional development program for faculty to access inperson and asynchronous training sessions with one-to-one support from the Office of Planning, Research, and Institutional Effectiveness (PRIE) and/or web-based resources (AIP1.13, AIP1.14, AIP1.15).
+LAC develops and presents periodic workshops during Fall and Spring Flex Days as opportunities for professional growth related to the development of learning outcomes and objectives and best practices for evaluation of those outcomes at the course and program levels (AIP1.16; AIP1.17).
+As a result, the LAC identified over 40 degree and certificate programs for program learning outcomes (PLO) assessment.
 The LAC facilitated SLO to PLO mapping activities throughout the semester.
-LAC members conducted PLO-mapping workshops for faculty representing 10 different disciplines during late October/early November 2017, oneto-one mapping sessions in mid-November, drop-in sessions for SLO and PLO assessment in late November/and December, and weekly assessment lab hours in Spring 2018 (AIP1.18; AIP1.19; AIP1.20; AIP1.21; AIP1.22).
+LAC members conducted PLO-mapping workshops for faculty representing 10 different disciplines during late October/early November 2017, one-toone mapping sessions in mid-November, drop-in sessions for SLO and PLO assessment in late November/and December, and weekly assessment lab hours in Spring 2018 (AIP1.18; AIP1.19; AIP1.20; AIP1.21; AIP1.22).